The 2011 Poppies - the Judges!

 Artists.
-The final list shows a fairly even distribution
+The final list includes a total of 139 people.
+They

 general websites to niche, online to print, contract artists to